andlo/mycroft-skills-list-gitbook/skills/skill-parrot.JarbasSkills.md

 ---
 description: Turn Mycroft into a echoing parrot!
-Make Mycroft repeat whatever yo
+Make Mycroft repeat whatever you want  Repeats recent audio tra
 ---

 ### _skill-parrot.JarbasSkills_
 ## Description:
 Turn Mycroft into a parrot.
-Speak a phrase and listen to it repeated in Mycroft's selected voice.
+Speak a phrase and listen to it repeated in Mycroft's voice.

 "Hey Mycroft, start parrot"
 "hello"